martinNahuelGomez/Vueling-Challenge/README.md

-Install node js and git
+Install node js and git.
-git bash on a desired folder and clone repository into it Run "npx cypress run" command on the bash terminal window you having working
+Git bash on a desired folder and clone repository into it.
+Run "npx cypress run" command on the bash terminal window you have been working.

 CREATOR NOTES: